 Then you can have another phase to sketch out how you going to solve the problem.
 And so on and so forth.

-We are applying finance here.
 The smaller project fee is like an option.
-At the end of the project the client has the right but not the obligation to move to the next phase.
+At the end of the project, the client has the right but not the obligation to move to the next phase.
 And if they choose to go to the next phase they are exercising their option.
 If they choose not to go to the next phase then the cost is quite small to write-off.

-So first thing here is to recognize that identifying the problem is not enough.
-It is not the same as proving that you are the best person or the best consutling firm to address that issue.
+So the first thing here is to recognize that identifying the problem is not enough.
+It is not the same as proving that you are the best person or the best consulting firm to address that issue.